What is a matzo ball?

 - 3-4 quarts soup broth or salted water

-When your broth or water boils, lower it to an even bubbling simmer and drop the matzo balls gently into the liquid.
+- When your broth or water boils, reduce heat and simmer and drop the matzo balls gently into the liquid.